aliemen/merge-garmin-zwift-fit/README.md

 # merge-activity

 Merge a Zwift `.fit` file with a Garmin `.fit` file into a single, complete virtual ride.
+If you tested it with your device and notice something missing, feel free to create an issue.

+> Also note that most of this code is AI generated, so I don't claim good code quality.
+I made this little tool just for personal use.
+However, since it work just fine for my usecase, I thought why not publish it and make it available for others in the same situation as me.

 ## Why